SmarterApp/TDS_TestIntegrationSystem/README.md

 ## Loading script

-To load the test packages you will copy and paste the XML from each file and run the following against the `OSS_TIS` database:
+To load the test packages you will copy and paste the XML from each file and run the following against the `OSS_Itembank` database:

 > EXEC tp.spLoader_Main '`[Test Package file(XML file)]`'
 >